‘In their effort to turn their athletes into virtual fighting machines it was inevitable that the East Germans would make them fight real ones’

 It is a sport of balletic beauty and extraordinary violence – where else are you allowed to strangle an opponent unconscious?
 But while its aim is to inflict symbolic death, judo is a form of combat which also rigorously insists on the most formal courtesies.

 When Mark Law joined his local judo club he was able to observe at close quarters the sport practised at its highest level.
-He even found himself having to face some of the finest fighters in the business - World Champions and Olympic medallists from Japan and Europe, men like Brian Jacks, one of the all-time greats of British judo.
+He even found himself having to face some of the finest fighters in the business – World Champions and Olympic medallists from Japan and Europe, men like Brian Jacks, one of the all-time greats of British judo, (whose superhuman fitness and strength also saw him to the BBC’s ‘Sporting Superstars’ title in the 70s).

 Funny, alarming and mesmerising, The Pyjama Game is one of the best sports books of recent years.